Tender sweet peas and mild edamame are brightened with the fresh flavor of mint in this simple soup.

 Peas and edamame are combined with young spring onions, hit with a quick pour of grassy extra virgin olive oil and simmered together until just tender.
 Half is then pureed in the blender with a good handful of fresh mint and a squeeze of lemon juice.
 However, the feta is what really sets this soup apart; it melts ever so slightly into the light green broth, adding a salty creaminess to every bite.

 Although it might seem odd that I’m advocating using frozen peas for this recipe, they are so readily available and require so much less work than shelling fresh peas that I see no reason not to use them, especially considering there is no loss of flavor.
 Of course if you wish, feel free to use fresh peas or even a mixture of fresh and frozen ones (as I said, the recipe is quite adaptable).
-I served this soup hot, but it is equally delightful chilled.

 P.S. - a little sprinkle of Kale Powder would be a nice addition to this soup, if you are so inclined.